Sky to purchase Spark's Lightbox

 An independent survey conducted by Horizon Research earlier this year revealed that 636,000 New Zealanders had access to Lightbox, compared to 251,000 to Neon.

-Netflix was the most widely used, with 2 million Kiwis having access to the service.
+Netflix was the most widely used SVOD, with 2 million Kiwis having access to the service.

-These numbers do not, however, indicate the number of subscriptions, given that one subscription could be used by multiple people and even across multiple households.
+These numbers do not, however, indicate the number of individual subscriptions, given that one subscription could be used by multiple people and even across multiple households.

+Spark has been seeking expressions of interest for investment or partnership with its Lightbox since the beginning of the year.

+In March, the company announced it was on a global hunt to find either local or international parties interested in investing in the streaming business.